All right, here's the latest flash from the from Reuters over Judge Vinson.

 If they are liberals, they are in my sorry CNN crosshairs.

-Now he mentioned how long has it been?
+Now, he mentioned, how long has it been?

-He mentioned the rock The magic Negro.
+He mentioned Barack the Magic Negro.

 For those of you new to the program, let me explain this.